khanhninhnguyen/PMLSeg/Example2.md

     #> 1     1  200 -0.8974084 0.08695923 149
     #> 2   201  636  1.0046283 0.05436229 385
     #> 3   637 1000  1.9698991 0.05627932 364

+The first CP is detected at the right position (index=200) but not the 2nd (index=636) because of the gap.

+Note that `np` is the number of valid points, i.e. excluding the NA values, in each segment.

 ### 3. Visualization of the time series with segmentation results superposed